mensinda/jawanndennjetzt/README.md

 The `variables.scss` file will then be automatically detected by the setup script.

 NOTE: The final `variables.scss` **MUST** be in the `client` directory!

+### Login protection for creating new polls

+JaWannDennJetzt provides the option for requiring that users are signed in bevor they are allowed to create new polls.
+Instead of providing a built in authentication / authorisation mechanism via custom `JWDJ_` variables, the standard [Django auth framework](https://docs.djangoproject.com/en/4.2/topics/auth/) is used.

+To enable authentification, set the `JWDJ_LOGIN_MANAGER` variable to `1`.
+Then create a `server/settings_auth.py` file, where you *manually* setup the Django auth backend.
+See [`settings_auth.example.ldap.py`](/server/settings_auth.example.ldap.py) for a sample implementation for a LDAP backend.

 # Development setup